raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 Make a note of anything that you need to clarify.
 You can use the feedback form to ask questions to the trial community.
 You can also get in touch with us if you have any queries at any time before, during, or after the trial by emailing the Gender Balance in Computing research team at [genderresearch@raspberrypi.org](genderresearch@raspberrypi.org).

-Click the green button (below right) to go to the next step in this session.
+Click the green button (below right) to go to the next step.

-You can go back to the [list of contents for this session (Session 2) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).
+You can go back to the [list of contents for this part (Part 2) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part3-GBICi4).
-You can access the [menu for Sessions 1, 2, and 3 here](hhttps://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).
+You can access the [menu for Part 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).